aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-spreadsheet-as-format/_index.md

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to export a spreadsheet to a format file with short code.
+Using an SDK is the fastest way to develop, as it abstracts away low‑level details, allowing you to export a spreadsheet to a format file with short code.
+Before calling the API, obtain an OAuth 2.0 access token and include it in the `Authorization: Bearer <token>` header.

 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to interact with Aspose.Cells web services via various SDKs: